MartinThoma/clana/docs/file-formats.md

-The following file formats are used within `clan`.
+The following file formats are used within `clana`.

 # Label Format